learnpoint/learnpoint-site/README.md

 1. Remove the link to the page from `/jobs/index.html`.
 2. Do ***not*** delete the page!
 We don't want to break incoming links.
 3. Add the `<!-- job-no-longer-available.html -->` include on the page.
-4. Set `robots: noindex` in front matter for the page.